China helps fuel growth in global shadow banking

-LONDON The world's "shadow banking" sector grew by $5 trillion last year to $71 trillion, helped by a 42 percent expansion in China, according to the latest annual figures from the Financial Stability Board.
+LONDON The world's "shadow banking" sector grew by $5 trillion (3.11 trillion pounds) last year to $71 trillion, helped by a 42 percent expansion in China, according to the latest annual figures from the Financial Stability Board.

 Shadow banking covers more lightly-regulated areas of finance that includes bank-like activities such as borrowing and lending that take place outside banks.
 These include the repurchase agreement market, securities lending, real estate, hedge funds, money market funds, and securitisation.